|Best Overall||K9 Advantix||SEE IT||

 - May require frequent applications

-This best flea and tick spray for home was founded by a pet owner whose dog became ill from conventional flea and tick control products, Wondercide contains safe, natural oils and plant-based ingredients.
+This best flea and tick prevention spray for home was founded by a pet owner whose dog became ill from conventional flea and tick control products, Wondercide contains safe, natural oils and plant-based ingredients.
 Mild enough for cats and dogs, it also can be sprayed on bedding that usually holds fleas once they get into the house.
 It comes in a spray bottle, so you can spray your pet’s fur and rub the Wondercide in.
 It has a pleasant, lemongrass scent and no chemical odor.

 Best Outdoor Treatment: Vet’s Best Flea and Tick Outdoor Yard and Kennel Spray